gnes-ai/gnes/README.md

 Okay, now that we have a bunch of apps, what are we expecting them to do?
 In a typical search system, there are two fundamental tasks: **indexing** and **querying**.
 Indexing is storing the documents, querying is searching the documents, pretty straightforward.
 In a neural search system, one may also face another task: **training**, where one fine-tunes an encoder/preprocessor according to the data distribution in order to achieve better search relevance.
 These three tasks: indexing, querying and training are what we call three **runtimes** in GNES.

-💡 The key to understand GNES is to know *which runtime requires what microservices, and each of which does what*.
+💡 The key to understand GNES is to know *which runtime requires what microservices, and each microservice does what*.

 ### Build your first GNES app